wlsf82/EngageSphere/README.md

 ## Tests

-So far, this project has frontend unit tests and API tests
+This project has frontend unit and component tests, GUI tests, and backend API tests.

 ### Frontend unit tests

 Run `npm run test:frontend:unit` to run the frontend unit tests.

+### Frontend component tests

+Run `npm run test:frontend:component` to run the frontend component tests.

+### GUI tests

+Run `npm run test:frontend:gui` to run the GUI tests.

+> To use the above script, the frontend server should be up and running.

+Or, run `test:frontend:gui:with:server` to automatically start the server, run the tests, and shut it down.

 ### API tests